Elenae Moon Shell, Stigmaulax elenae

 Elenae Moon Shell, Stigmaulax elenae.
 Shell collected off the beach of Punta Chivato, Baja California Sur, May 2023.
 Size: 3.0 cm (1.2 inches) x 3.1 cm (1.2 inches).
 Collection, identification and photographs courtesy of Colin Campbell, DVM, Punta Chivato.

-The Elenae Moon, Stigmaulax elenae (Re’cluz, 1844), is a gastropod mollusk that is a member of the Naticiae Familly of Moons.
-Their shells are stout with four to five whorls with a calcareous operculum.
-The exterior of the shell is shiny and white to cream in color and they are marked with fine, often wavy, tan to reddish-brown lines running from the shoulder to the base.
+Description: Elenae Moon Shells are stout, with four to five whorls, a blunt apex, and a deep umbilicus.
+The body whorl is very large.
+The aperture is large and semi-circular.
+The operculum is calcareous.
+The exterior of the shell is shiny and white to cream in color.
+They are marked with fine, often wavy, tan to reddish-brown lines running from the shoulder to the base.
 The interior has a purple blush.
-Elenae Moon Shells reach a maximum of 5.8 cm (2.3 inches) in length and 4.5 cm (1.8 inches) established by the shell photographed above.
+Elenae Moon Shells reach a maximum of 5.8 cm (2.3 inches) in length and 4.5 cm (1.8 inches) in width established by the shell photographed above.

-Elenae Moons are found over and within sand substrate at depths between 3 m (10 feet) and 40 m (130 feet).
-They range from Magdalena Bay, Baja California Sur to Peru, including the Galapagos Islands.
-They are found in the southern portion of the Sea of Cortez, from Loreto to Cabo San Lucas, Baja California Sur.
+Habitat and Distribution: Elenae Moon Shells are found on and within sand substrate, at depths between 3 m (10 feet) and 40 m (130 feet).
+They are a subtropical to tropical Eastern Pacific species.
+In Mexican waters they range from Magdalena Bay, Baja California Sur to Guatemala They are found in the southern portion of the Gulf of California, from Loreto to Cabo San Lucas, Baja California Sur.